vszakats/hb/README.md

    If you feel you can make Harbour better: contribute.
    [See how](.github/CONTRIBUTING.md).

-   The information this document is subject to change without notice and does not represent any future commitment by the participants of the project.
+   Information in this document is subject to change without notice and does not represent any future commitment by the participants of the project.

    This and related documents use the term "recommended" for practices and tools *tested most*, *focused on*, *used and deployed* by the maintainer/developer of this fork.
 While this is strongly believed to result in the best Harbour experience for most situations, it's ultimately a subjective decision.
-If you don't like it, use anything you feel the best.
+If you don't like it, use what you feel the best.

 ---
 This document Copyright &copy;&nbsp;2009&ndash;2016 Viktor Szakáts (vszakats.net/harbour)<br />